 It is important that you attend all of these appointments unless you are advised differently by us to ensure we can continue to monitor you and your baby’s health and wellbeing.
 You will be contacted directly by the midwife or by the hospital if your appointment is required to be rescheduled

-If you are experiencing symptoms of Coronavirus but are otherwise well and in self isolation (new continuous dry cough and/ or a temperature over 37.8 ◦C) please contact the Maternity assessment unit via the hospital switchboard on 0151 708 9988, and choose option 2 to speak directly to a midwife who will be able to provide you with individualised advice which may include rescheduling your appointment to facilitate safety of mothers and babies.
+If you are experiencing symptoms of Coronavirus but are otherwise well and in self isolation (a high temperature/ new continuous cough/ a loss or change to your sense of smell or taste) please contact the Maternity assessment unit via the hospital switchboard on 0151 708 9988, and choose option 2 to speak directly to a midwife who will be able to provide you with individualised advice which may include rescheduling your appointment to facilitate safety of mothers and babies.
 Maternity teams are used to helping women and families who contract viruses during pregnancy

 We remain committed to supporting all birth options; including homebirth, Midwifery Led Unit and main Delivery Suite.
 If you already have a planned induction of labour or an elective Caesarean section this will go ahead as scheduled.

 Call us immediately if you have abdominal pain, bleeding or your baby’s normal movement’s change or you have any other worries.

 Our hospital is well prepared to look after you and your baby and our staff are following strict infection control measures in line with government guidance to make sure that you are protected.
 This includes wearing protective clothing including facemasks.
 Please do not let this worry you, it is to protect you and them.

 If you have urgent concerns about your baby’s health it is very important that you call us straight away.
 We will be able to advise whether or not you need to come and see us.
 You should also continue to come in for your antenatal appointments and scans.

 All our maternity staff are always here to help, and are available for advice and support whenever you need it.
 We will endeavour to provide you with the most up to date information relating to pregnancy and birth.